Volunteer National Police Certificates

 Once completed, the VNPC will be posted to the address of the volunteer organisation who submitted the request.

 If an application was made more than 15 business days ago, if you are experiencing problems submitting an application or if you have received a VNPC and wish to report an error, you can email us at email@example.com.

 If you have submitted a volunteer check or need further information please read through our VNPC Frequently Asked Questions.

 To register for the program, Volunteer Organisations must:

 - be incorporated, or have relevant legal status if a non-government group;

 - be a parent body, not a sub-branch with volunteers working within Western Australia*; and

 *If a volunteer group is part of an organisation with a number of branches throughout WA (churches, service organisations, sporting clubs, etc.) then only the central office should register.

 If a national organisation has volunteers working within Western Australia, it may register for the program to undertake checks for those Western Australian volunteers.

-If you believe your organisation meets the above eligibility criteria above, please visit the Department of Local Government and Communities (DLGC) to complete the registration form.
+If you believe your organisation meets the above eligibility criteria above, please visit the Department of Communities (DLGC) to complete the registration form.